Scalar Thermal Field Theory for a Rotating Plasma: Free fields

 \section{Free fields}

 Let us start by considering a generic number of free fields, $\varphi_s$ (here all $\varphi_s$ are taken to be real without loss of generality).
 General interacting theories will be investigated in Sec.~\ref{Interacting theories and general path-integral formula}.
-The Lagrangian is here given by \be \mathscr{L}= \frac12\partial_\mu \varphi \partial^\mu\varphi - \frac12 \varphi M^2 \varphi \ee where $M^2$ is the scalar squared-mass matrix.
+The Lagrangian is here given by \be \mathscr{L}= \frac12\partial_\mu \varphi \partial^\mu\varphi - \frac12 \varphi M^2 \varphi, \ee where $M^2$ is the scalar squared-mass matrix.
 A vector notation is used, $\varphi$ is a field array with components $\varphi_s$ and the transpose operation is understood.

-The group $\mathcal{G}$ acts on $\varphi$ as follows: \be \varphi \to \exp(i\alpha_a\theta^a) \varphi \ee for some parameters $\alpha_a$, where the $\theta^a$ are the generators of $\mathcal{G}$ in the representation of the scalars.
+The group $\mathcal{G}$ acts on $\varphi$ as follows: \be \varphi \to \exp(i\alpha_a\theta^a) \varphi \ee for some real parameters $\alpha_a$, where the $\theta^a$ are the generators of $\mathcal{G}$ in the representation of the scalars.
 Since the $\varphi_s$ are taken to be real, $\theta^a$ are purely imaginary and antisymmetric: this ensures that the group has unitary elements and transforms a real array of scalars into a real array of scalars.
 The invariance of the mass terms in~(\ref{freeLag}) implies $[\theta^a,M^2]=0$, which in turn tells us (by Schur's Lemma) that $M^2$ can be taken to be block diagonal with each block proportional to the identity matrix; the different blocks correspond to irreducible representations of $\mathcal{G}$.
 This allows us to consider, at least for free fields, the various irreducible representations separately as we do from now on in this Sec.~\ref{Free fields}.
-All fields belonging to the same irreducible representation have of course the same mass, which in the following is denoted $\mu$.
+All fields belonging to the same irreducible representation have of course the same mass, which in the following is denoted\footnote{The letter $m$ is not used for the mass here because it is used for the angular-momentum quantum number, see below.} $\mu$.
 The generators of $\mathcal{G}$ in the given irreducible representation are denoted $R^a$.